jliagouris/UCDS/syllabus.md

 - the challenges and trade-offs one needs to consider when designing systems with a focus on explainability and performance clarity

 ## Course Materials
 There is no required textbook for this class.
-After each lecture, slides will be published on the course website, in the "Slides" column of the [lecture schedule](https://jliagouris.github.io/UCDS/lectures.html).
+After each lecture, slides will be posted on [Piazza](https://piazza.com/bu/fall2021/cs591l1/home).
 Further publicly available resources are listed in the course website, under ["Readings"](https://jliagouris.github.io/UCDS/readings.html).
 Parts of the resources listed there will be given as (non-graded) reading assignments during the course.
 You should be able to access all of these for free when connected to the campus network.